ekuns/getdata_assignment/CodeBook.md

 This analysis used the following data files from the origin data set:

+#### Metadata

 * `UCI HAR Dataset/activity_labels.txt` -- relates the activity index values 1-6
     to the activity names, such as "Walking" or "Standing".
 The activity index values are used in `y_test.txt` and `y_train.txt`.
 * `UCI HAR Dataset/features.txt` -- provides the column name for each of the 561 columns in `X_test.txt` and `X_train.txt`.
 The meaning of the column names is defined in `features_info.txt` as mentioned above.

+#### Test data set

 * `UCI HAR Dataset/test/X_test.txt` -- The test data set
 * `UCI HAR Dataset/test/y_test.txt` -- the activity index for each row of the test data set
 * `UCI HAR Dataset/test/subject_test.txt` -- the subject index for each row of the test data set

+#### Training data set

 * `UCI HAR Dataset/train/X_train.txt` -- The training data set
 * `UCI HAR Dataset/train/y_train.txt` -- the activity index for each row of the training data set
 * `UCI HAR Dataset/train/subject_train.txt` -- the subject index for each row of the training data set

+#### Raw data (not used)

 The raw data is found in the "Inertial Signals" folders:

 * `UCI HAR Dataset/test/Inertial Signals/*`
 * `UCI HAR Dataset/train/Inertial Signals/*`

-The raw data is not required for this analsysis.
+The raw data is not required for this analysis.
 The `run_analysis.R` script does not load or reference any file from those folders.

+## Origin Data Note

 Note that the origin data have been normalized and bounded to [-1, 1].
 Due to this normalization, the variables are unitless.

 ## Transformations

-The following transformations were done on the origin data set:
+For this analysis, the following transformations were done on the origin data
+set:

-* The column labels were improved to be much clearer what is being measured (see below for details)
+* The column labels were improved to be much clearer what is being measured.
+  All the new column labels are defined in a table at the end of this Code Book.
-* The training and test data sets were merged into a single data set
+* The training and test data sets were merged into a single data set.
-* Data from the separate subject ID and activity ID files was merged into the data set
+* Data from the separate subject ID and activity ID files was merged into the data set.
-* Most of the columns were discarded, keeping only the columns for subject ID, activity ID, and any measurement representing a mean or standard deviation.
+* Most of the columns were discarded, keeping only the columns for subject ID, activity ID, and any variable that represents a mean or standard deviation of a measurement.
+(This does not include "MeanFreq".
+See below.)
 * The activity ID was replaced by a factor containing the activity name
 * On this reduced data set, each variable was averaged across all instances for the same subject and activity.
-Yes, this means the measurements in the final data set represent the mean of means and the mean of standard deviations.
+Yes, this means the variables in the final data set represent the mean of means and the mean of standard deviations.
 * The final summarized data set was written to a file

 ## Measurements included in the final data set

-All measurements are ultimately derived from two instruments, an accelerometer and a gyroscope.
+All variables are ultimately derived from two instruments, an accelerometer and a gyroscope.
 Each measures three different values, an X, Y, and Z axis value.
-The original experimenters expanded these six measurements into 33 measurements, 20 of them computed from the raw data and the other 13 derived from a FFT of some of the data.
+The original experimenters expanded these six measurements into 33 variables, 20 of them computed from the raw data and the other 13 derived from an FFT of some of the first twenty variables.

 *Note:* The columns containing "MeanFreq" are not included in this analysis.
-The requirement is: "mean and standard deviation for each measurement," not "mean and standard deviation and weighted mean frequency of each measurement."
+The requirement is: "mean and standard deviation for each measurement," and not "mean and standard deviation and weighted mean frequency of each measurement."
 Looking at `features_info.txt`, it is clear that mean frequency is another variable measured from the signal, along with the mean, standard deviation,